ibm-cloud-docs/power-iaas/virtual-tape-library.md

 {: shortdesc}

 Here are some of the StorSafe VTL Benefits
 * Up to 95% data reduction.
-FalconStor reduces the storage capacity required by backup data on-premises and in the cloud by up to 95%.
+FalconStor reduces the storage capacity required by backup data in the client-managed environment and in the cloud by up to 95%.
 * Ransomware Protection.
 Recover data from any point in time with air-gapped, immutable backups.
 * Offsite Protection.
 For offsite protection, StorSafe VTL exports virtual tapes as physical tapes, and keeps track of their location with a management dashboard.
 Virtual tapes can remain in the library for fast restores or can be stubbed when exported to local object storage.
 * High Performance.
 Improve both backup and recovery.